History of Cameroon: Nigerian administration

-Plebiscite and Independence
+Plebiscite and independence

 French Cameroun became independent, as Cameroun or Cameroon, in January 1960, and Nigeria was scheduled for independence later that same year, which raised the question of what to do with the British territory.
 After some discussion (which had been going on since 1959), a plebiscite was agreed to and held on 11 February 1961.
 The Muslim-majority Northern area opted for union with Nigeria, and the Southern area voted to join Cameroon.

-Independence and the Ahidjo era (1960-1982)
+Independence and the Ahidjo era (1960–1982)

 French Cameroon achieved independence on January 1, 1960.
 After Guinea, it was the second of France's colonies in Sub-Saharan Africa to become independent.
 On 21 February 1960, the new nation held a constitutional referendum, approving a new constitution.
 On 5 May 1960, Ahmadou Ahidjo became president.
 Ahidjo aligned himself closely with France and allowed many French advisers and administrators to stay on as well as leaving most of the country's assets in the hands of French companies.

-Union with Southern Cameroons
+Union with Southern Cameroon

 On 12 February 1961, the results of the Southern Cameroon plebiscite were announced and it was learned that Southern Cameroons had voted for unification with the Republic Of Cameroon, sometimes called "reunification" since both regions had been part of German Kamerun.
 To negotiate the terms of this union, the Foumban Conference was held on 16–21 July 1961.
 John Ngu Foncha, the leader of the Kamerun National Democratic Party and the Southern Cameroons elected government represented Southern Cameroons while Ahidjo represented Cameroon.
 The agreement reached was a new constitution, based heavily on the version adopted in Cameroon earlier that year, but with a federal structure granting former British Cameroons - now West Cameroon - jurisdiction over certain issues and procedural rights.
 Buea became the capital of West Cameroon while Yaounde doubled as the federal capital and East Cameroonian capital.
 Neither side was particularly satisfied as Ahidjo had wanted a unitary or more centralized state while the West Cameroonians had wanted more explicit protections.
 On 14 August 1961, the federal constitution was adopted, with Ahidjo as president.
 Foncha became the prime minister of West Cameroon and vice president of the Federal Republic of Cameroon.
+The unification of British and French Cameroon has caused linguistic and cultural tensions within Cameroon, which has led to violence.